SpiralDevelopment/RSI-divergence-detector/README.md

 # RSI-divergence-detector
 > Relative Strength Index Divergence Detector

-**RSI divergence detector finds regular/hidden bullish and bearish divergences for given data**
+**RSI divergence detector finds regular and hidden bullish and bearish divergences for given data**

-The underlying algorithm of this project has been used to detect and post RSI divergence signals for some top coins on Binance here on [Twitter](https://twitter.com/rsindicator) and here on [Telegram](https://t.me/relative_strength_index)
+The underlying algorithm of this project has been used to detect and post RSI divergence signals for some top coins on Binance [here](https://twitter.com/rsindicator) on Twitter and [here](https://t.me/relative_strength_index) on Telegram

 ## Usage